 Mix a third of the egg white into the almond mixture to loosen, before folding in the remaining egg whites.

-Pour the mixture into a lined 20cm x 30cm lined baking dish and bake at 160C for 45-60 minutes.
+Pour the mixture into a lined 20cm x 30cm lined baking dish, top with apricots and flaked almonds before baking at 160C for 45-60 minutes.
 It should be lightly golden and an inserted skewer should come out clean.

 Cool before dusting with icing sugar and serve with a dollop of yoghurt.